Death of Max Spiers: Background

 Spiers had been interested in conspiracy theories from a young age.
 He later recalled various events including out-of-body experiences, which he used to justify conspiracy theories, including the belief that he had been given supernatural powers at birth.
 Spiers also suffered severe anxiety, which sometimes left him completely debilitated.

 Spiers believed in a variety of paranormal events, such as that he had been altered as a child to become a supersoldier.
 Spiers's credibility as a conspiracy theorist has been doubted by other conspiracists, including Adam Borowski from Radio Paranormalium, a Polish independent journalist who stated Spiers "seemed to collect the research of other people and present it as his own," and that he had never proven any abilities related to his claim of being made a supersoldier at birth.

 While in the United States, he sustained a crack to his pelvis and was prescribed potent opiates for pain relief.
 Spiers later developed an opioid use disorder.
 Unable to acquire more prescription opiates, Spiers began using heroin.
 There are claims that Spiers relapsed while in Poland, and a video taken shortly before his death seems to provide grounds for this; according to his mother, he behaved the same way he did after using heroin.

-Death

-Spiers died in Poland from an overdose of Xanax on 16 July 2016.